How to Be a Better Boss: Essential Traits to Cultivate

 Want a happier, more productive workforce?
 Motivation starts from the top.
 Great bosses know they can’t do it alone, and they inspire and empower their employees to do their best work.
 When your employees feel good about themselves and their work, they’re more likely to feel invested in the business — and everyone reaps the benefits.

-While every individual has a unique management style, there are some basic traits you probably want to cultivate in your quest to become a great boss.
-Here are four to aspire to:
+While every individual has a unique management style, there are some leadership qualities you probably want to cultivate when learning how to be a boss.
+Here are four traits to aspire to:

 Amazing bosses don’t have to manage (or worse, micromanage) every detail of their businesses.
 Instead, a great leader sees the big picture, and helps employees see it, too.
 When a boss has a strong vision for a company and can communicate that vision, employees have something to believe in and can feel good about helping to make that vision a reality.